NI57721/vim-socrates/README.md

     v    - ω.

 ### socrates-latin
-Based on the system of romanization of Greek.
-When you type capital characters that consist of two characters, either XX or Xx is allowed.
+Based on the system of the romanization of Greek.
+When you type capital
+characters that consist of two characters `XX`, either `XX` or `Xx` is allowed.

     a    - α.
     b    - β.